GL3MON/MiniSeek/README.md

 # MiniSeek
-*An Pytorch implementation of an LLM inspired from Deepseek*
+*An Pytorch implementation of an LLM inspired from Deepseek(⚠️ Currently in implementation)*

 ## Current Features